ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 *** Please sign TX hash on the ledger device ***
 ```

-Next, a new signing is going to be started for the create chain TX.
-If the ledger is not the correct
+Next, CLI is going to start a new signing process for the create chain TX.
+If the ledger isn't the correct
 one, the following error should appear instead:

 ```text